msteffeck/pyjsongooglechart/README.md

-## This Project is no longer being developed.
+#### This Project is no longer being developed.
 After building this, I found that Google Charts began accepting a much simpler JSON format.
-I'll keep this up on github, though, because it doesn't hurt to leave it up and there is some neat code in here.
+I'll keep this up on github, though, because it doesn't hurt to leave it up, and there is some neat code in here.

 pyjsongooglechart